-This cabbage omelette recipe is a delicious way to sneak in vegetables and anti-oxidant, anti-inflammatory turmeric into your diet.
-Eat this loaded veggie omelette for a yummy low-calorie breakfast!
+Cabbage omelette is a delicious way to sneak in vegetables and anti-oxidant, anti-inflammatory turmeric into your diet.
+Serve this healthy breakfast for kids before school to keep them active and full for long.

-Eggs and cabbage for breakfast, anyone?
-If you think cabbage is boring, this recipe is for you!
+Cabbage and eggs for breakfast, anyone?
+If you think cabbage is boring, this easy recipe is for you!
 There’s a secret to making cabbage tastier which I’ll tell you in a minute…

-The calories in this 2-egg omelette (per serving) are about 190, which makes it a keto and low-calorie cheese omelette.
+The calories in an omelette with cheese is about 190, which makes it a healthy cabbage omelette.

 Omelette is one of the easiest recipes you can do with eggs.
-And the best thing is that you don’t have to think about what ingredients go well in an omelette.
+And the best thing is that you don’t have to think about what ingredients taste good in it.

 Ingredients